-Your referrinng doctor/health professional may have ordered this ultrasound scan if they suspect you have vein problems.
+Your vascular specialist (e.g., vascular surgeon, interventional radiologist, or vein doctor) may have ordered this ultrasound scan if they suspect you have vein problems.
 Ultrasound is a safe, non-invasive, and reliable imaging test that is often the first choice for checking veins in the leg.
 During the test, conventional ultrasound (black-and-white mode) is used to examine the structure (anatomy) of your veins, while duplex ultrasound, which includes Doppler imaging, evaluates the blood flow in veins and checks if the valves are working properly.
 The results will help your doctor identify the issue and determine the best way to correct it.